-I have what I would call a reasonably well put together and balanced kegerator.
-In spite of that, for years, I have dealt with the dreaded first foamy pint of beer.
-After that, the beer pours great.
-That is until a significant delay between pours – overnight or a few hours..
+Back in 2014, I had what I would call a reasonably well put together and balanced kegerator.
+In spite of that, for years, I had dealt with the dreaded first foamy pint of beer.
+After that pint of beer, beer would pour great.
+That is until a significant delay between pours – overnight or a few hours.

 The cause of the problem is pretty clear.
 Heat rises.
 That means the top of your kegerator is going to be warmer than the bottom of your kegerator.
 That warmer beer foams when it comes out.
 The faucet and shank are also warmer.
 That warmth adds to the problem.